IPN Operations/History on PayPal

 Check the status for resent messages.
 The status indicates that PayPal is resending the message until it actually has been resent as shown in this example:

 Check the HTTP response code field in the IPN details page for resent messages.

-When the message is sent, your server's response to the HTTP POST is used to update the HTTP response code field in the IPN details page.
+When the message is sent, your server's response to the HTTPS POST is used to update the HTTP response code field in the IPN details page.
 A value of 200 indicates that your server successfully received the IPN message.
 Other values typically indicate a server configuration error for the server that hosts your IPN listener.
 For more information about these codes, see HTTP Status Codes.
 If you do not see a response code, you should check that your sever is running.